Be The Change │ Society │ Fear, that demon that walks among us, why does it have such a strong grip over our lives and why are we actually afraid?

 Fear is inherent in people, it is a part of life, although many people, in this self-centered world, seem to create an illusion or misconceptions that there is nothing to fear.
-Fear should never be supressed, because doing so increases the risk of man seeing him- or herself as god, in the sense that fear is beyond reach.
+Fear should never be suppressed, because doing so increases the risk of man seeing him- or herself as god, in the sense that fear is beyond reach.
 The thing about fear is, it demands respect and therefore one should learn to live side by side with fear, doing so also respects the wonderful fragile and loving dimension of humanity, from which love also stems.
 Digging deep helps us deal with fear, because all things have a deeper dimension and many, even hidden, fears may surface and disappear when confronted through constructive dialogue with our inner self, heart and soul, not mind.

 When we look to face our fears, it would be good idea to start by exploring our own background, history, lifestyle, values, and submissive nature to follow rather than lead.
 Our immediate environment shapes and guides our lives, much more than we think, which no doubt is a good thing since almost anything in life can actually change.
 The problem is that there are no shortcuts for achieving real change, because it requires time, awareness, commitment and personal growth.
 Conscious change, the only one that has any real impact, requires us to experiences 'aha' moments.
 Sometimes we can be helped on our way by other people to better understand ourselves, however it is important to understand that the answers we seek need to come from ourselves.
 One must also dare to open their heart and listen to the senses, as well as everything that surrounds and impacts us, which in turn will bring us closer to understanding how different things in life are connected with our existence and wellbeing.

 Some of the biggest fear topics that tend to burden people are:

 - Death and accepting that life will come to an end one day (purpose of life and existence)

 - Economic situation, ownership and personal property (selfishness and self-centered thinking)